-MySQL Current_Time and Current_Time() are the MySQL Date Functions, which are useful to return the current time in HH:MM:SS or HHMMSS string format.
-Let us see how to use these Current Time functions in MySQL with example.
-The basic syntax of the Current time in MySQL is as shown below:
+MySQL Current_Time and Current_Time() are the Date Functions, which are useful to return the current time in HH:MM:SS or HHMMSS string format.
+Let us see how to use these MySQL Current Time functions with an example, and the basic syntax of this is as shown below:

 MySQL CURRENT_TIME Example

-The following statements show you how to use these MySQL Current time functions.
+The following statements show you how to use these Current time functions.

 As you can see, both the above statements return the current time in HH:MM:SS format.
-The below statements show you what happens when we add a few seconds to the MySQL Current_Time function.
+The below statements show you what happens when we add a few seconds to the Current_Time method.

 SELECT CURRENT_TIME, CURRENT_TIME + 0, CURRENT_TIME + 5;